shoui520/shoui520.github.io/docs/vn.md

 Search on Google for how to use Boot Camp on your Mac.
 Contact me on Discord if you need help with getting either a Windows 7 or 10 ISO.

-#### Experimental: Wine Method (macOS 10.8 - 10.15¹)
+#### Wine Method (macOS 10.8 - 11.x)

-!!! info "¹ macOS Catalina"
+!!! info "macOS Catalina"
 	Only CrossOver-19 and later will run on macOS Catalina.
+!!! info "macOS Big Sur"
+	Only CrossOver-20 and later will run on macOS Big Sur.
 !!! warning "Compatibility Issues"
-	macOS has poor compatibility, therefore this guide may not work for everyone.
+	macOS has poor backwards compatibility, therefore this guide may not work for everyone.
-	The best version to use if you want to run VNs with Wine is **macOS Mojave 10.14.6**.

-Wine, in layman's terms, allows you to run Microsoft Windows programs on your Mac.
+Wine, in layman's terms, allows you to run Microsoft Windows programs on your Mac without any virtualization or dual booting.

-####**Step 1.
-Installing Japanese fonts on your Mac.**
+#### Step 1.
+Installing Japanese fonts on your Mac.

 You can download all Japanese fonts needed from [this archive](https://drive.google.com/file/d/1gOv5Y4eDMtZTFJIXFWY62nFqkmeeBMkD/view?usp=sharing).
 Next you need to double click on the archive in Finder, it will extract it into the folder "macOS Japanese Fonts [learnjapanese.moe]"
 Now press `⌘+Space` to bring up Spotlight Search and search for *Font Book.* Now click the + button in Font Book, and select the folder *macOS Japanese Fonts [learnjapanese.moe]* and click *Open* to install the required fonts.

-####**Step 2.
-Using the Terminal and installing Brew**
+#### Step 2.
+Using the Terminal and installing Brew

 !!! warning "macOS High Sierra or older"
-	Brew no longer supports any version older than Mojave, it may take considerably long to install Brew, or fail entirely on anything older than High Sierra.
+	Brew no longer officially supports any version older than Mojave, it may take considerably long to install Brew, or fail entirely on anything older than High Sierra.

 To make this tutorial easier, we will be using the terminal to install a lot of things.
 We will need `brew` which allows you to install things from the terminal.
 Open Spotlight Search using `⌘+Space` and search for "Terminal" and open it.

-First we need to make sure we can install non App Store verified apps.
+First we need to set Gatekeeper to allow us to install non App Store verified apps.
 Type the following command below and hit Return.
 ```bash
 sudo spctl --master-disable
 ```
 Authenticate with the admin password.
 You can now go in **System Preferences** > **Security & Privacy** > click the **Lock** at the bottom left > choose **Anywhere**.

+!!! note "Re-enabling Gatekeeper"
+	You can revert this change using `sudo spctl --master-enable`

 Now go back in the terminal, we will now install `brew`.

 !!! info "macOS Mojave"
 	Mojave users need to run `gcc` in the terminal and install Xcode from there before you run the command below.